mcr11996/KramersMoyalSGSClosure/README.md

 ## Stochastic Burgers Equation

 This code is built off of [Jeremy Gibbs' pyBurgers repository](https://github.com/jeremygibbs/pyBurgers).
-A more detailed description of the numerical method for Burgers equation can be found there.
+A more detailed description of the numerical method for solving the stochastic Burgers equation for both DNS and LES can be found there.

 ## Kramers-Moyal Expansion Method

+The Kramers-Moyal (KM) expansion method is a statistical mechanics-based method for describing the evolution of a pdf in time.

+The generic equation for some state variable, $x$, is given by

+$\frac{dt}{dx}=D_1(x,t)+\sqrt{D_2(x,t)}dW$

+This repository assumes that the

+# Licensing

+# Contribute

+Suggestions to improve this repository are always welcome.

+Errors can be reported to

+# Citation

+If using this repository, please cite